phoenix Zoo TRAIL CARDS

 Identifying Features:

-Galapagos tortoise often flips over.
-It will flip itself back over given time.
+Tortoise hatchlings may flip over.
+They will flip themselves back over given time.

 History: